 If you created your beautiful vision board but you never use it, it is not going to work.

 Put it somewhere you can use it every day.
 At least once or twice a day take a few minutes to look at it and visualize whatever you have already put on it.

 There are two “best times” in a day to use your vision board – in the morning after you wake up, and before you go to bed.
 Visualize your goals during your first cup of coffee, so your day will start by focusing on your goals.

 Before you go to bed get your vision board out again so your subconscious mind can work on your goals while you are sleeping.

-Printable Motivational Quotes👇🏽
+Printable Vision Board Quotes👇🏽

 This download comes with 10 high-resolution, graphic quotes ready to be printed and displayed.
 To make them the perfect size for your vision board, print 4 or 6 per page.
 Add a pop of color by printing them on colored paper.

 I am looking forward to hearing YOUR success stories!